 If you already know that you'll have to be around a large group of people — including relatives who you haven't seen in months or years, or new girlfriends and boyfriends you've never even met — then it's probably a good idea to do a little mental and practical preparation.

 For instance, you may want to engage in something relaxing and enjoyable beforehand, such as meditation or breathing exercises.
-Many studies suggest that meditation and mindfulness techniques are effective in reducing stress and worry.
+Many studies suggest that meditation and mindfulness techniques are effective in

 A useful breathing exercise for anxiety is to take a breath in, slowly, maybe counting to five, and feel the air fill your belly.
 Then, release the breath just as slowly, feeling first your belly and then your chest deplete completely.
 Repeat this a few times, until the tension in your body eases a little, and you feel more relaxed.